 Milwaukee, WI – Airport (MKB) | Motor Coach loads outside Baggage Claim Door #1.
 Walk across lanes to the median/island.
 Look for signs. |

-This station offers ticket agents for booking services and staff to help with train boarding.
+This station has ticket agents who assist with reservations, check bags, and help with train boarding.

 Baggage Services

-Checked bag service is available if your final destination offers baggage services.
+Checked bag service is available for passengers traveling to destinations with baggage services.
 Otherwise, Amtrak has a generous carry-on policy.
-You can also store bags (at the time of publishing), often around $10.
+Additionally, you can typically store bags for around $10 (at the time of publishing).

 This station can connect you to several airports!